 Pay particular attention during transfer on inclines, both uphill and downhill.
 Keep the bucket in a position to provide a possible anchor point into the ground in case of slipping.
-During transfers on inclines, both uphill and downhill, keep the upperstructure aligned with the carriages.
-Do not travel across the slope.

 Never transfer the machine in the working site, in a crowded area, or near people without having at least one person charged with hand-signals who could guide the Operator.